 The Fund may invest in commercial or residential real estate loans and debt securities (including, but not limited to, investments in subordinate debt, such as mezzanine debt, b-notes, preferred equity and first mortgage loans, such as higher loan-to-value senior loans and bridge loans).
-The Fund may hold direct or indirect interests in performing or non-performing real estate Credit Investments.
-Non-performing real estate Credit Investments may require a substantial amount of workout negotiations and/or restructuring, which may entail, among other things, a substantial reduction in the interest rate and a substantial write-down of the principal of such loan and/or purchasing senior loans.
+The Fund may hold direct or indirect interests in performing or non-performing real estate Credit Investments may require a substantial amount of workout negotiations and/or restructuring, which may entail, among other things, a substantial reduction in the interest rate and a substantial write-down of the principal of such loan and/or purchasing senior loans.
 In addition, a company may announce a plan of restructuring which promises to enhance value and fail to implement it, resulting in losses to investors.
 In liquidations and other forms of corporate reorganization, the risk exists that the reorganization either will be unsuccessful, will be delayed or will result in a distribution of cash or a new security, the value of which will be less than the purchase price to the Fund of the investment in respect of which such distribution was made.
 In addition, certain privately offered commercial real estate Credit Investments carry risks of illiquidity and lack of control.
 It is possible that the Adviser may find it necessary or desirable to foreclose on collateral securing one or more real estate loans purchased by the Fund.
 The foreclosure process will vary from jurisdiction to jurisdiction and can be lengthy and expensive.
-Issuers often resist foreclosure actions by asserting numerous claims, counterclaims and defenses against the holder of a real estate loan, including, without limitation, lender liability claims and defenses, even when such assertions may have no basis in fact, in an effort to prolong the foreclosure action.
-During the foreclosure proceedings, an issuer may have the ability to file for bankruptcy or its equivalent, potentially staying the action and further delaying the foreclosure process.
+Issuers often resist foreclosure actions by asserting numerous claims, counterclaims and defenses against the holder of a real estate loan, including, without limitation, lender liability to file for bankruptcy or its equivalent, potentially staying the foreclosure action and further delaying the foreclosure process.
 Foreclosure litigation tends to create a negative public image of the collateral property and may result in disrupting ongoing leasing and management of the property.
 If this were to occur, the Fund may be negatively impacted.
 Similar risks relate to foreclosure of mezzanine debt and the exercising of remedies in connection with such debt.